 One of the best ways to convey your condolences to a grieving family is by sharing good and happy memories of their loved ones with them.
 They might be memories that you were a part of, or they might be memories that someone else told you about their loved.
 This can be deeply comforting to the family to hear all these great stories about their loved one.
 And some of the stories you tell them may be new to them, which will give them a more expansive perspective and understanding of their loved one than they had before.
 And sharing happy and good memories with a bereaved family underscores how much the person they lost was loved and cherished.

-For additional information about giving condolences at funeral homes in Mount Vernon, WA, our compassionate and experienced team at Moles Farewell Tributes & Cremations – Bayview Chapel is here to help.
+For additional information about giving condolences at funeral homes, our compassionate and experienced team at Moles Farewell Tributes & Cremations – Bayview Chapel is here to help.
+We also serve the areas of Bellingham, Ferndale and Mount Vernon, WA.
 You can visit our funeral home at 2465 Lakeway Dr., Bellingham, WA 98229 or you can call us today at (360) 733-0510.